-You can call the National Suicide Prevention Lifeline for emergency services, 24 hours a day, seven days a week including holidays, toll-free at 1-800-273-8255.
+You can call the national Suicide Prevention and Crisis Lifeline at 988, 24 hours a day, seven days a week including holidays.
 You will be connected with a Utah crisis worker.

 You can also talk to our crisis worker in person.
 You can come to our outpatient clinic between 8 a.m. and 5 p.m. and talk to a crisis worker.